 The Parliament meets of plain right in two (2) ordinary sessions each year.
-The first session opens on the first business [ouvrable] day of the month of October.
-The second session [opens on] the first business day of the month of April.
-The duration of each session may not exceed four (4) months.
+The first ordinary session opens during the first fortnight [quinzaine] of November.
+The second one in the first fortnight of May.
+The length of each ordinary session may not exceed two (2) months.